Permafrost/Tundra/SERVICES.md

 ### tundra.datetime:format

-Formats a datetime string that conforms to the input pattern, according to the output pattern.
+Formats arbitrarily specified datetime strings that conforms to the input pattern, according to the output pattern.

 Supports a handful of well-known named datetime patterns: